department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/Team1-sprint-goals.md

        - Audit for 526ez for all paper to digital form changes - Start discovery
 - **Research**
   - Shadow Research
-    - [ ] Look at what's  next from the research findings
+    - [ ] Additional shareout with additional stakeholders
 - **Misc**
   - Migrate sketch files to Figma

 - **Stretch Goals**
+  - Shadow Research
+    - [ ] Look at what's  next from the research findings

 ## Sprint 22
 Period - 01/03/2024 - 01/16/2024